Renewable energy cooperative: Barriers

 As a group of citizens trying to break into a pre-established energy sector dominated by large companies, there can be many barriers.
 The barriers can be grouped into monetary, market, regulatory, perception/awareness, and human capital categories.
 RE co-ops lack capital, which is a huge obstacle at the beginning of creation.
 Energy facilities require high investment costs – more than a small group of citizens can afford.
 Right at the start, the co-ops need either a lot of partners or financial assistance from outside groups.
 Without financial infrastructure, it is extremely difficult for RE cooperatives to obtain the funds they need to build or operate energy facilities.
 In certain places, such as areas in Germany, banks will provide loans and capital to renewable energy cooperatives to facilitate their conception.
 Most locations do not have a financial structure that supports the formation of such cooperatives, however, making capital extremely hard to obtain.

 In an already established market, cooperatives can struggle to break in.
 Many countries do not allow for independent energy distribution, only state-run, completely barring RECs from entering that market.
 The cooperatives often have limited access to locations for new infrastructure as well, making expansion difficult.
 For production, large companies tend to have an advantage as they are already well-known and spread out, so RE co-ops must pull those customers away.
-RECs are often too small to fall under public procurement regimes, so there is little information provided to public officials.
+RECs are often too small to fall within public procurement regimes, so there is little information provided to public officials.
 Without regulatory frameworks installed to assist the development of such cooperatives, many have to stumble to figure out what they are allowed and prohibited from doing each time.
 Furthermore, regulatory barriers exist to access public energy purchasing markets.
 These entry barriers require financial guarantees and technical solvency before a new organization can enter the market.

 One major obstacle that all renewable energy activists must overcome is the lack of public acceptance or awareness of renewable energy.
 Without this, demand does not exist to support the mission of RECs.
 From a regulatory standpoint, policymakers may question the environmental impacts and ethics of renewable energy operations, maintaining the financial exclusion of these cooperatives.
 The members understand this flaw in their strategy as well as the financial strain the cooperative requires and, as a result, are generally risk-averse, reducing the amount of financing and risk they are willing to take.

 Lastly, since renewable energy cooperatives spawn from a group of citizens, there can be a lack of human capital in terms of knowledge, expertise, and experience.
 The members involved must be familiar with the RE markets, skills in project management, and understand how renewable sources provide energy.
 Lack of management and distrust in fellow members can lead to conflict within the cooperative as well.
 With much of management and/or members unsalaried, it is common for RECs to lack the necessary competency and knowledge to succeed in entering markets and accomplishing their goals, especially when considering the pre-existing barriers.